SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

       -  contains: "zri" # no match
       -  contains: "zreb" # match

+.. txb:comparison:: rxp

+    Regular expression comparison.
+If this matches the the index scoped extractors are set.
+Index 0 is the entire match, index 1 is the first capture group, etc.

 Numeric Comparisons
 ===================

 .. txb:comparison:: eq
+   :type: integer, boolean, IP address

    Equal.
 Successful if the value is equal to the feature.
 This works for numeric and IP address features.

 .. txb:comparison:: ne
+   :type: integer, boolean, IP address

    Not equal.
 Successful if the value is not equal to the feature.
 This is valid for Integers and IP Addresses.